Utah Deaf History and Culture

 An Introduction of Combined System

-Under the new administration of USDB Superintendent Frank M. Driggs, the Utah School for the Deaf in Ogden, Utah implemented the Combined Method, which included the manual alphabet, signs, speech, and speech reading.
+Under the new administration of USDB Superintendent Frank M. Driggs, the Utah School for the Deaf in Ogden, Utah, implemented the Combined Method, which included the manual alphabet, signs, speech, and speech reading.
 In 1902, the following statement on language teaching methods was published:

 The method employed in the School for the Deaf and Dumb is what is called the ‘Combined System.’
 This system is in vogue in most of the state institutions for the Deaf in America.
 It is the combination of the oral and manual method of instruction.
 It is the system that brings the greatest benefit to the greatest number.
 Speech and lip reading are considered very important and are taught whenever the measure of success justifies the amount of time and labor expended.
 Mental development and acquisition of English are thought to be of greater importance, therefore, whenever a child fails to acquire satisfactory speech the manual method is employed….
 Speech, the manual alphabet, writing and sign language are used, simply, as tools, to further [the child’s] attainments (Roberts, 1994, p.
 61-62).

 Superintendent Driggs, as the driving force of USD, was in a position to decide what methods to incorporate in the teaching of Deaf and hard of hearing children.
 This policy decision necessitated serious consideration of what would benefit the children.
-Every emotionally distraught parent who questioned, "Will my child be able to speak and read lips?" while pointing to their young Deaf child became his major target.
+Every emotionally distraught parent who questioned, "Will my child be able to speak and read lips?" while pointing to their young Deaf child became his primary target.

 At the turn of the 1900s, the USD would hire an oral method-trained teacher to assist Deaf students with speaking and listening abilities.
 Some of the teachers were also able to communicate using sign language.
 When any of the Deaf students struggled with speech or language production and couldn't communicate vocally, the orally trained instructor who also knew sign language could fill in the gaps with sign.
 This arrangement was successful (Roberts, 1994).